modxcms/fred/docs/themer/options/settings.md

 Only applicable when `remote` is set to `true`.
 Will cache output of the element to static HTML.

+### toolbarPluginsInclude
+List of toolbar plugins to enable for elements.

+### toolbarPluginsExclude
+List of toolbar plugins to disable for elements.

 ## Settings
 Settings are made of a JSON array of objects and [group objects](#setting-groups) which provide configuratin controls for Elements.
 Settings can [import](import.md) sub-sets of settings using a `fred-import` object.